 When I say the Freyung market has eggs, I mean more eggs than an omelette factory that’s just opened new production facilities.
 Eggs in a myriad of colours and designs, ready to hang on your Easter tree (an Austrian tradition).

-The Ostereistand traditionally dominates the centre of the square, offering box after box of painted eggshells and egg-shaped decorations.
+The Ostereistand usually dominates the centre of the square, offering box after box of painted eggshells and egg-shaped decorations.

 (Craft stalls in the lee of the neighbouring Schottenkirche church)

-I was impressed by the sheet-music themed eggs I spotted one year, which seemed particularly appropriate for a city like Vienna.
+I was impressed by the sheet-music themed eggs I spotted one year, which seemed particularly appropriate for a city like Vienna given the concert & music heritage.

-This egg-filled centrepiece, together with a giant revolving painted egg, gives the market a genuine Easter feeling.
+This egg-filled centrepiece has a giant revolving painted egg at one end: a gift from the Croatian county of Koprivnica-Križevci.
+All of which certainly gives the market a genuine Easter feeling.

-The other market booths feature a mix of arts and crafts that typically include the usual crockery, jewellery, clothes, and other items.
+On my previous visit in 2024, the other market booths featured a mix of arts and crafts that included the usual ceramics, glassware, jewellery, clothes, soaps and other items.
+Not to mention one or two places selling gourmet chocolates, specialty spirits and more Easter-themed decorations.

-And no seasonal market in Vienna is complete without its food and drink, particularly such traditional fare as local beer, Langos, raclette and Kaiserschmarren (try Schönbrunn market for even more variety).
+And no seasonal market in Vienna is complete without its food and drink.
+I spotted such traditional fare as Langos, raclette, pretzels, and Kaiserschmarren.

-Be sure to also cross the road to the small organic farmers’ market that normally adjoins the Easter event.
-Youthful acolytes and wizened old mountain folk serve up a cornucopia of organic products: pickles, hams, breads, cheese, sausages and salami.
+Be sure to also cross the road to the small organic farmers’ market that typically adjoins the Easter event.
+Youthful acolytes and wizened old mountain folk (possibly) serve up, for example, hams, cheeses, sausages and salami.

 (Appropriately musical eggs)